R-js/libRmath.js/README.md

 ### `flatten`

-Recursively flatten all arguments (some possible arrays with possible nested arrays) into one array.
+Recursively flatten all arguments (some possible arrays with possible nested arrays) into one single array.

 _decl:_